dribnet/purvs/README.md

 ---

 #### Changes:
-+ Fixed a bunch of little inconsistencies including the erroneous palette information in the middle of the island
-+ Made the alarm more alarming
++ Made the alarm regenerate the island
-+ Tidied up waterfall stuff
++ Tidied up comments a bit

 #### Current Issues:

-+
++ Pretty much it I think

 #### To Do:

-+ Get some sleep
++ Finish up this readme
++ Update the json

 #### Notes:
 + I Elected not to add clouds or an underside to the island due to how they obscure the more interesting parts of the scene